conan-io/conan-io.github.io/_posts/2019-09-15-Deployment-of-C++-projects-different-approaches.markdown

 Creating tarballs manually might be boring, especially if project has many dependencies.

-There is an idea - if [conan](https://conan.io) already knows about all dependencies, why not use information provided by [conan](https://conan.io) to generate deployment artifact?
+There is an idea - if [conan](https://conan.io) already knows about all dependencies, why not use the information provided by [conan](https://conan.io) to generate deployment artifact?

 As [conan](https://conan.io) itself is a package manager, conan developers decided to follow the unix-way, and do only one thing and do it well - package management.